BatchClayderman/FinTech_CCST9080_2024-2025-2/Online Lecture Records/Policy.md

 #### Policy

-For face-to-face courses, no lecture records will be provided.
+For face-to-face lectures, no lecture records will be provided.